Physical properties of long-rising type II supernovae -- Bayesian analytic modeling and spectrophotometric correlations: ``Fast'' SN modeling procedures

-where $L_M=L_{\rm Bol.}(\bar{t}_{\rm M})$ is the bolometric luminosity at $\bar{t}_{\rm M}$.
 These alternative relations, although having the advantage of not relying on spectroscopic data, are typically affected by larger uncertainties due to the relative errors on luminosity (generally higher than those on velocity), as well as by the assumption of a common recombination temperature among different SNe.
 Nevertheless, they represent a valid and practical option for the construction of priors when spectroscopic information is unavailable.

-In both cases, to incorporate this prior information on the physical parameters into the Bayesian framework, we define a Probability Distribution Function (PDF) for each parameter.
+In both cases, to incorporate this prior information on the physical parameters into the Bayesian framework, we define a probability distribution function (PDF) for each parameter.
 For $M_{\rm Ni}$, we adopt a Gaussian PDF with mean $\langle M_{\rm Ni}\rangle$ equal to the value obtained from the best-fit of the radioactive tail, and a standard deviation $\delta M_{\rm Ni}$ derived from the weighted fit uncertainties.
 For the remaining parameters ($E$, $M_{\rm ej}$, and $R_0$), the prior PDFs are obtained by combining skew-normal distributions \citep[e.g.,][]{ASHOUR2010341}, modified to ensure support on positive values.
-These distributions are constructed from the measured features ($t_m, \bar{t}_M, v_M, L_M$) and their uncertainties, and subsequently mapped into the physical parameter space through the scaling relations of Eq.~\ref{Eq:Scaling} (or \ref{Eq:Scaling_new}).
+These distributions are constructed from the measured features ($t_{\rm m}, \bar{t}_{\rm M}, v_{\rm M}, L_{\rm M}$) and their uncertainties, and subsequently mapped into the physical parameter space through the scaling relations of Eq.~\ref{Eq:Scaling} (or \ref{Eq:Scaling_new}).
 The full procedure is presented in Appendix~\ref{App:PDF}.

-\subsubsection{Likelihood Definition}
+\subsubsection{Likelihood definition}

 \textsc{SuperBAM}'s likelihood function is designed to compare the observed bolometric LC data ($t^{\rm Obs.},\,L_{\rm Bol.}^{\rm Obs.},\,\pm \Delta L^{\rm Obs.}_{\rm Bol.}$) with the luminosity predicted by the analytical model of \citetalias{PC2025} ($L_{\rm SN}$).
-In particular, this likelihood function considers only LC observations taken later than 30 days after explosion (i.e. $t^{\rm Obs.}>30\,$d), so that the inference of the main physical parameters relies exclusively on the morphology of the secondary peak, without being significantly affected by early-time luminosity contributions \citepalias[e.g. optical thin shell or CSM interaction, see also][]{PC2025}.
+In particular, this likelihood function considers only LC observations taken later than 30 days after explosion (i.e., $t^{\rm Obs.}>30\,$d), so that the inference of the main physical parameters relies exclusively on the morphology of the secondary peak, without being significantly affected by early-time luminosity contributions \citepalias[e.g., optical thin shell or CSM interaction, see also][]{PC2025}.

 To improve the efficiency of the model–data comparison, \textsc{SuperBAM}'s likelihood works with dimensionless functions and variables.
 For this reason, the observed luminosity is normalized to the radioactive luminosity from $^{56}$Ni decay expressed by Eq.~(\ref{Eq:Ni_tail}).
 For each LC point, the normalized luminosity is defined as: